-

 1. Cyclic - Immediately Apply Smoothly Toward CENTER

-2. Pedals - Immediately Apply as Req. to Align the Nose with the Direction of Travel
+2. Pedals - Immediately Apply as Req. to Align the Nose with the Direction

 3. Land immediately